 Tregaskis was born in New Jersey and was a championship swimmer at Harvard.
 After college, he worked for the Boston American, and when America entered the war, he volunteered to be a correspondent for the INS.
 After his time in the Pacific, he went to Italy to cover the Allied invasion there, and he was severely wounded — so badly that he was partially paralyzed and lost his power of speech.
 He regained it by picking up a book of poetry and painstakingly reading it aloud every day until his speech returned.

 His book about the campaigns in Sicily and Italy was Invasion Diary, and he continued covering the war until its end.

 He continued to cover various conflicts for the next two decades, and in 1963 he published a book about Vietnam, Vietnam Diary, that predated America’s heavy involvement in Southeast Asia.

-In 1973, Tregaskis was living in Hawaii when he drowned in his swimming pool after suffering a heart attack.
+In 1973, Tregaskis was living in Hawaii when he died at Ala Moana beach park after suffering a heart attack.
 The helmet, gouged by shrapnel, that he wore in Italy when he was wounded in on display in the National Museum of the Marine Corps.

 Get a FREE copy of Kill the Quarterback